 Step 4: Immerse your preheated leather project into the stearic acid.
 Observe for bubbling as the leather soaks up the acid.

 Step 5: When bubbling ends, turn the burner up to high.
 When the acid temperature nears ~200F, remove the pot from the heat.
+It’s very important to continually and gently stir the acid while you raise the temperature, to ensure an even distribution of heat and therefore, of hardening.

 Step 6: Allow the pot of stearic acid with your project immersed, to cool to about 145F.
 Remove your leather item.